vkottler/vtelem/docs/message_type.md

 This message contains a registry of runtime enumerations.
 Enumerations are mapped to integer identifiers so they can be referenced as integers when a type reference should be packed into a frame or message.

+### Primitive

+This message describes a fundamental type.
+It can be used by bespoke implementations to corroborate how numerical, boolean or other values should be interpreted.

+A primitive type can be assigned an integer value so that an entity transferred via this protocol can express the type of that entity by that value (also requiring the "primitive type mapping" to be exchanged in advance).